GlacierWWF/tutorial_2018-1/task_submit/ZHX张浩轩/2_week/timer_exercise/README.md

 ### How to delete?
 - In terminal: make clean
-	This will delete files about .o and save files about .cpp .h
+	This will delete files about .o and save files about .cpp .h .out